TIMOTHY

 comparisons between husbands reporting about the wives’ activities and

-Also, this paper explored whether the quality of proxy reporting varies by
+vice versa.
+Also, this paper explored whether the quality of proxy reporting

 “Tips on